Trump 'strongly' denies Stormy Daniels affair

 "There's nothing to collaborate her claim," Shah added, going a step further and accusing her of changing her story.

-Daniels, whose real name is Stephanie Clifford, has acknowledged she signed a non-disclosure agreement, with a potentially ruinous fine of $1 million every time she speaks about the alleged tryst.
+Daniels has since acknowledged she signed a non-disclosure agreement, with a potentially ruinous fine of one million dollars every time she speaks about the alleged tryst.

 Such contracts, while legal, have frequently been used by powerful men to hush up affairs, workplace harassment or even alleged sexual abuse.